-- Don’t use the shoes you wear daily since those don’t stay put.
+- Don’t use the shoes you wear daily, since they don’t stay put.

 - If you keep your emergency kit in your closet or under your bed, your shoes should always be there.
 It’s important to be prepared to evacuate on foot at a moment’s notice.

-- Most of us don’t update our kits often, so you could add a short-sleeved and long-sleeved shirt into your kit.
+- If you don’t update our kits regularly, you could add a short-sleeved and long-sleeved shirt.

 - Choose a fabric that is easy to roll up.
-Perhaps a pair of pants made from cotton, but not as bulky as denim.
-If you live in a hot climate, you could add shorts to your kit.
-We use hiking pants that convert to long shorts.
+If you live in a hot climate, add shorts to your kit.
+We use hiking pants that convert to hiking shorts.

 Adding shoes, shirts, and pants to your 72-hour kit will prepare you for many emergencies.
 Keep up the great work!

 Best wishes and look for the good in others,